cgbur/comp426-md/assignments/html-css.md

 2. For those of you who just want to read things I'd check out TutorialsPoint's pages on [HTML](https://www.tutorialspoint.com/html/index.htm) and [CSS](https://www.tutorialspoint.com/css/index.htm).
 I don't think the CSS one is very good and you would be better off with the Code Academy one.

 3. Another option is reading the W3 guides [HTML](https://www.w3schools.com/html/default.asp) and [CSS](https://www.w3schools.com/css/default.asp).

+## Assessment

+We will be releasing a short Gradescope quiz in the coming weeks that you will be expected to take as proof of knowledge of HTML and CSS.
+A Sakai announcement will be sent and it will be mentioned in class when it is available.